gminova/coding-notes/week1/github-flow.md

 Once merged, Pull Requests preserve a record of the historical changes to your code.
 Because they're searchable, they let anyone go back in time to understand why and how a decision was made.

+## **13. Delete old branches**

+You can delete old branches using the GitHub GUI if they are no longer needed.

 ## **We are done!
 Just kidding, repeat this all over again, and again, and again.**

 ![happy cat](https://carwad.net/sites/default/files/cat-animated-104985-4895908.gif)